m-lab/ndt-server/spec/ndt7-protocol.md

 longer than 4096 bytes.
 Of course, both the name and the value of the URL query string MUST be valid URL-encoded UTF-8 strings.

 Clients MUST NOT send duplicate keys; servers SHOULD ignore them.
+Servers MAY interpret key names without values as having an empty value.
+Servers MAY discard key names without values.

 The `"^server_"` prefix is reserved for the server.
 Clients MUST not send any metadata starting with such prefix.
 Servers MUST ignore all the entries that